Data Storage Facilities

 Advantages

 Using local storage can be helpful in multiple stages of the research cycle.
-One common use case is if you have a software package that cannot be downloaded on High Performance Storage - in this case it is best to work with data on the local storage of your personal PC or on the PC issued to you by the Technical Group.
+One common use case is if you have a software package that cannot be downloaded on High Performance Storage - in this case it is best to work with data on the local storage of the PC issued to you by the Technical Group.
 Similarly, if you are collecting data in the lab and you are writing data while the experiment is running, you may wish to write the data to the local storage of the lab computer.
 Thus, some advantages are:

 • Easy to to access and work with data